 Q1: What happened with Mohammed Siraj during the 5th Test at The Oval?

 Mohammed Siraj took a catch of Harry Brook at the long leg boundary but accidentally stepped on the rope while balancing himself.
-As a result, the catch was ruled invalid and England were awarded six runs.
+The catch was ruled invalid, turning it into six runs for England — a moment that led to Gautam Gambhir’s reaction later in the dressing room.

 Q2: Why is Siraj’s fielding mistake considered so costly?